 Interviewer: Thank you.
 And then kind of more broadly speaking, what goals or hopes do you have for your child in regards to their sensory sensitivities in the future?

-Interviewee: My hope would be that she can develop and find real tactics, if you will, that she can use in the moment to deal with situations that she finds overwhelming.
-Whatever it may be, if it means, hey, I need to learn how to advocate for wearing noise canceling headphones when I’m in crowded situations and not for people to think I’m just zoning out or playing my music, or whatever.
+Interviewee: My hope would be that she can develop and find real tactics, if you will, that she can use in the moment to deal with situations that she finds kind of overwhelming.
+Whatever it may be, if it means, hey, I need to learn how to advocate for wearing noise- cancelling headphones when I’m in crowded situations and not for people to think I’m just zoning out or playing my music, or whatever.
 It’s like, no, I need these so that I don’t get overwhelmed by all the noise that’s going on.
 And to be able to articulate those things to other people when she needs to.
 It’s not like she has to explain herself all the time, but when it’s appropriate to be able to advocate for herself and say what she needs, and be able to do it, and just in a more matter of fact way, like, this is what I need, so I’m going to do it, not wait until you’re already overwhelmed or having a panic attack, because it’s very hard to engage anything that’s helpful at that point.
-Maybe proactively realize when you’re going into a situation, when you start feeling that anxiety going up or something happens and you recognize, oh, I need to employ some tactics to make sure I don’t just all apart here.
+Maybe proactively realize when you’re going into a situation, when you start feeling that anxiety going up or something happens and you recognize, oh, I need to employ some tactics to make sure I don’t just fall apart here.

 Interviewer: Yeah, absolutely, thank you.
 We’re going to move on to our next chunk of questions, that was the biggest one, so we’re over the big hurdle.
-As your child has grown up and aged, how has your and their community reacted to their sensory sensitivities?
+As your child has grown up and aged, how has yours and their community reacted to their sensory sensitivities?